Bang · Breach · Clear

 • Required for promotion to MSG

-• Separate from Sapper Leader Course (SLC Tab)
+• Separate from Sapper Leader Course (Tab)

 Sapper Stakes / Engineer Competition